cupidthecat/cupidfm/README.md

 # cupidfm - file editing

-cupidFM is a terminal-based file manager implemented in C. It uses the `ncurses` library for the user interface, providing features like directory navigation, directory tree preview, file preview, file editing, and file information display.
+cupidfm is a terminal-based file manager implemented in C. It uses the `ncurses` library for the user interface, providing features like directory navigation, directory tree preview, file preview, file editing, and file information display.

 ![preview](img/preview2.png)